massun-onibakuchi/sol-challenge/README.md

 4. NftSaleChallenge.sol
 5. BankChallenge.sol
 6. WrappedERC20Challenge.sol
-7. HodleChallenge.sol (required to fork mainnet state)
+7. HodlChallenge.sol (state of the mainnet needs to be forked)

 To run a test type: